 South Africa’s Big FiveSouth Africa is home to some of the most dangerous, spectacular, and endangered species on the planet.
-Among them are some of South Africa’s biggest draws, the Big Five.
-The Big Five consist of the lion, leopard, Cape buffalo, rhino and elephant.
+Among them are some of South Africa’s biggest draws, the Big Five, which are the lion, leopard, Cape buffalo, rhino and elephant.
 During a time where South Africa was exploited for its natural resources even more than it is now, the big five were known to be the most formidable prey of hunters.
-If hunting any of the Big Five, it is common knowledge that you need to shoot to kill, otherwise they will charge.
+Only the experienced hunters go for the Big Five, as it is common knowledge that you need to shoot to kill, otherwise they will immediately charge.

 Kruger Park: A National Park Bigger than Connecticut

 Recently on our Gate One South Africa trip, we had the opportunity to head to Kruger Park in the Mpumalanga province, South Africa to see some of the most beautiful and breathtaking animals on the face of this earth.
 For as long as I can remember, Africa has been the ultimate adventure spot, and there was no more ultimate adventure then heading to Kruger, an infamous park that is bigger than the state of Connecticut.
 We awoke at 5:30am from the Winkler Premiere Hotel and headed off to the park.